 - 4. Click the second icon to return to drawing mode. - 5.
-Press Option (Macintosh) or Alt (Windows) and hold down the mouse button while the cursor is in the draw environment icon with the draw environment icon the draw envit icon the draw environment icon the draw environment
+Press Option (Macintosh) or Alt (Windows) and hold down the mouse button while the cursor is in the draw environment icon with the grass).

 A pop-up menu showing the available drawing layers and their relationship to the graph elements appears (the items in the menu are listed in back-to-front order).